ybin2024/nas-fan-control/README.md

 ## Hardware Required

-* ESP32-H2 SupperMini development board
+* ESP32-H2 Zero development board
-* AD8418 current sensing
+* ACS70331 Hall current sensing
 * Bread board for integrated components and DIY circuit

 In this example, you need to connect a voltage source (e.g. a DC power supply) to the GPIO pins specified in `oneshot_read_main.c` (see the macros defined on the top of the source file).
 Feel free to modify the pin setting.